Restream/reindexer/cpp_src/readme.md

 http.Handle("/metrics", promhttp.Handler())
 ```

-All of the metricts will be exported into `DefaultRegistry`.
+All the metrics will be exported into `DefaultRegistry`.
 Check [this](https://github.com/prometheus/client_golang/blob/main/prometheus/promauto/auto.go#L57-L85) for basic prometheus usage example.

-Both server-side and client-side metrics contain 'latency', however, client-side latency will also count all the time consumed by the binding's queue, network communication (for cproto/ucproto) and deseriallization.
+Both server-side and client-side metrics contain 'latency', however, client-side latency will also count all the time consumed by the binding's queue, network communication (for cproto/ucproto) and deserialization.
-So client-side latency may be more rellevant for user's applications the server-side latency.
+So client-side latency may be more relevant for user's applications the server-side latency.

 ## Maintenance